-- UUUUUUU Valid application (MA533);
+- Valid application (MA533);

-- Carallel Resident of Arizona (MA531);
+- Resident of Arizona (MA531);

 - Social Security number (MA532);

-- US citizen (MA507) or appropriate non-citizen status (MA524);
+- US citizen (MA507) or appropriate noncitizen status (MA524);

-- • • Not incarcerated (MA525);
+- Not incarcerated (MA525);

-- \ Apply for potential benefits (MA526);
+- Apply for potential benefits (MA526);

+- Assignment of rights to medical benefits and cooperation (QMB only) (MA503); and

+- Income at or below QMB, SLMB or QI-1 requirements (MA615.3, MA615.4 and MA615.5).

+Term Definition
-rides help with Medicare customers who are entitled to A. There is no categorical lement (i.e., aged, blind or isabled) requirement for the MSP.
-Persons with End ctage Renal Disease (ESRD) hei lei isa

-can be eligible, even if DDSA does not determine them disabled, provided they have Medicare Part A.
+The MSP provides help with Medicare expenses for customers who are entitled to Medicare Part A.

+NOTE There is no categorical element (i.e., aged, blind or disabled) requirement for the MSP.
+Persons with End Stage Renal Disease (ESRD) can be eligible, provided they have Medicare Part A

 The MSP offers the following programs:

 Qualified Medicare Beneficiary (QMB);

 Specified Low-Income Beneficiary (SLMB); and

 Qualified Individual-1 (QI-1).

-Qualified Medicare Beneficiary (QMB) For customers who:

-Meet the general conditions of eligibility;

-•□□Is entitled to Medicare Part A (MA523);

-Has income less than or equal to 100% FPL.

-Specified Low-Income Medicare For customers who:

-Beneficiary (SLMB) ■□Meet the general conditions of eligibility;

-●□□Receive Medicare Part A (MA523); and

-●□□Have income greater than 100% FPL but less than or equal to 120% FPL.

-NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B.

-Qualified Individual-1 (QI-1) For customers who:

-•□□Meet the general conditions of eligibility;

-Receive Medicare Part A (MA523); and

-•□□Have income greater than 120% FPL but less than or equal to 135% FPL.
+Qualified Medicare Beneficiary (QMB) For customers who: Meet the general conditions of eligibility; Are entitled to Medicare Part A (MA523); Have income less than or equal to 100% FPL.
+Specified Low-Income Medicare Beneficiary (SLMB) For customers who: Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 100% FPL but less than or equal to 120% FPL.
+NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B. Qualified Individual-1 (QI-1) For customers who: Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 120% FPL but less than or equal to 135% FPL.
 NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part B.